-We’ve got two versions of these Free Print and Colour Paper Bunny Puppets to choose from.
-There is a ready coloured version and also a black and white Easter Bunny pattern that children can colour themselves.
+This printable rabbit craft comes with two versions.
+There is a ready coloured version and a black/white Easter Bunny pattern that children can colour themselves.

-The paper bunny puppets also have 3 different styles of ears to choose from too, pointed, rounded and folded over.
+Each paper bunny puppet also has 3 different styles of ears to choose from too, pointed, rounded and folded over.
 Kids can have fun mixing and matching the ears to make different looking bunny puppets.

 These rabbit puppets are great fun for kids of all ages.
 They have articulated arms and legs that older kids can make move by threading up the back and pulling down on the string.
 If you want a simpler version for younger children it’s just as fun to glue the rabbit onto a popsicle stick instead.

 Scroll down to see how to make your rabbit puppets.
 Such a fun Spring and Easter craft for kids!

 Easter Bunny Puppet Supplies:

 - Rabbit Puppet Pattern